thomassrour/katacoda-scenarios/optimzing-docker-images/step3.md

 Then, navigate to the Second_Try directory, and do the same setup as above.

-In the directory's Dockerfile, paste the following code :
+In the directory's Dockerfile, paste (replacing the previous code) the following code :

 ```
 FROM ubuntu:18.04